CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ### Syntax

-Two forms of this command are available; one for CPU and memory utilization, and one for disk utilization.
+Two forms of this command are available: one for CPU and memory utilization, and one for disk utilization.

 ```
 netq [<hostname>] show resource-util